spamwax/goimports-sublime-text-3/README.md

 TODO
 -
-- Automatically parse GOPATH's 'bin' folders to fint the `goimports` binary.
+- Automatically parse GOPATH's 'bin' folders to find the `goimports` binary.
 If not found try to install it.
 Finally Alert the user about how to install and set the settings.